baconjs/bacon.js/README.md

 `stream.delay(delay)` delays the stream by given amount of milliseconds

+`stream.throttle(delay)` throttles stream by given amount of milliseconds.
+This means that event is only emitted after the given "quiet period".

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value